 The efficacy of Beta-Alanine as a supplement is backed by major peer-reviewed studied on humans.
 Beta-Alanine acts to increase your capacity to train harder for longer, boosting muscular strength and power output, increasing muscle mass and improving muscular aerobic and anaerobic endurance.

 The amino acid does this by targeting biological processes that prevent us from reaching our full potential during exercise.
-If there’s a stopper placed to prevent your muscles from reaching maximal overload, you’re not going to reap the maximal benefits of your training.
+If there’s a stopper placed to prevent your muscles from reaching a maximal overload, you’re not going to reap the maximal benefits of your training.

 The way in which Beta-Alanine overcomes this problem is by boosting the concentrations of Carnosine found in the body.
-Increased Carnosine concentration allow type 2 muscle fibers to soak up more H+ ions, keeping muscles in their optimal pH range.
+Increased Carnosine concentration allows type 2 muscle fibers to soak up more H+ ions, keeping muscles in their optimal pH range.